 Solidaridad aims to achieve high quality on all fronts.
 Solidaridad is certified under the ISO 9001:2015.
 The standard provides a quality management framework and ensures a philosophy of continual improvement.
 External auditors provide independent evaluations of the quality of each aspect of its operations.
-In addition Solidaridad is certified under the ISO PARTOS norm since 2015, an add-on to ISO 9001:2015.
-This quality standard has been specifically designed for civil society organizations in the Netherlands ensuring a philosophy of good governance, CSR, and transparency.
+In addition Solidaridad is certified under the ISO PARTOS norm since 2015 (Partos Declaration 2015: version 2018), an add-on to ISO 9001:2015.
+This quality standard has been specifically designed for civil society organizations in the Netherlands ensuring a philosophy of good governance, CSR, integrity and transparency.

 The Central Bureau on Fundraising (CBF) monitors all philanthropic bodies in the Netherlands and evaluates their management and policy, in order to increase the transparency of the charitable sector.
 Solidaridad is entitled to use the CBF quality mark and complies with its requirements.
+Per 2019 CBF is also monitoring integrity systems on behalf of the Ministry of Foreign Affairs.